Unstructured-IO/unstructured/_sources/index.rst.txt

 :doc:`getting_started`
   Check out this section to learn about basic workflows in ``unstructured``.

+:doc:`api`
+  Access all the power of ``unstructured`` through the ``unstructured-api`` or learn to host it locally.

 :doc:`bricks`
   Learn more about partitioning, cleaning, and staging bricks, including advanced usage patterns.

+:doc:`connectors`
+  Connect to your favortite data storage platforms for an efortless batch processing of your files.

 :doc:`metadata`
   Learn more about how metadata is tracked in the ``unstructured`` library.